Mahathir, 92, sworn in as Malaysia's seventh prime minister

-KUALA LUMPUR (Reuters) - Mahathir Mohamad was sworn in as Malaysia’s seventh prime minister on Thursday following his stunning election victory over the coalition that has ruled the Southeast Asian nation for six decades since independence from Britain.
+KUALA LUMPUR (Reuters) - Mahathir Mohamad was sworn in as Malaysia’s seventh prime minister on Thursday after a stunning election comeback, defeating the coalition that has ruled the nation for six decades since independence from Britain.

 Malaysia’s constitutional monarch, Sultan Muhammad V, administered the oath of office just before 10 p.m.
 (1400 GMT), in a ceremony carried live on state television from the palace.

-Mahathir, 92, was dressed in a traditional black “baju melayu” tunic and sarong, with an Islamic cap on his head.
-He is the oldest elected leader in the world.
+Mahathir, 92, dubbed the “Father of Modern Malaysia” during his previous 22 years in power until 2003, was dressed in a traditional black “baju melayu” tunic and sarong, with an Islamic cap on his head.
+His return from retirement makes him the oldest elected leader in the world.

-Hundreds of Malaysians were lined up on the road leading to the palace, waving party flags and cheering.
-The Election Commission announced the result long before dawn and there was some consternation in the capital over the time taken to swear in the new prime minister.
+Hundreds of Malaysians lined the road leading to the palace, waving party flags and cheering.
+The Election Commission announced the result long before dawn and there was some consternation in the capital Kuala Lumpur over the time taken to swear in the new prime minister.

-“There is an urgency here, we need to form the government now, today,” Mahathir told a news conference earlier in the day, where he insisted that he would be sworn in on Thursday.
+At a press conference after being sworn in, Mahathir reassured the financial community and said he would prioritise stabilising the economy and return billions of dollars lost in a graft scandal at state fund 1Malaysia Development Berhad (1MDB).

-A palace statement earlier dismissed suggestions that the appointment was delayed.
-“His Majesty strongly supports and respects the democratic process and the wishes of his subjects,” it said.Mahathir ruled Malaysia with an iron fist from 1981 to 2003.
-He came out of retirement to take on his former protege, Najib Razak, who was prime minister for nearly a decade.
+“We believe that we can get most of the 1MDB money back ... we have to increase the confidence of investors in the administration,” he told reporters.

 Mahathir’s alliance of four parties trounced Najib’s Barisan Nasional (BN), the first time it had ever lost an election.